NERSC/timemory/README.rst

    -  The auto-timer functionality requires the variable to exist for the scope of the function

+-  Alternatively, use the auto\_timer decorator in timemory.utils

+   -  However, this decorator does not work well for recursive functions

 -  For free-standing function without any name conflicts, just add:
    ``autotimer = timemory.auto_timer()``
 -  For functions within a class, add: